node-apn/node-apn/README.md

 ## Changelog

+1.0.7:

+* Addresses an issue if the socket disconnects with queued notifications it would be reinitialised before its teardown is completed leaving the system in an undefined state.

 1.0.6:

 * Fixes issue #6 where a socket emitting an error could bring down the whole node instance as the exception is uncaught.